 Whichever option you choose, remember that both full-time software developers and collaboration with a software engineering company equally require your attention, skills, and diligence.

-We also advise you to consult with a professional software firm, get an estimate for your project, and listen to their recommendations.
+We also advise you to consult with a professional software firm, get an estimate for your project, use the professional help in proof-of-concept building, and listen to other their recommendations.
 This will not oblige you to anything, but can significantly aid in decision-making.

 Consider this choice carefully because the success of your business can depend on it!